 Quizlet is a fantastic tool for teachers to create quizzes for in-person and remote learning that makes building and assessing quick and easy.
-This is even smart enough to offer adaptive learning to suit the student.
+It is even smart enough to offer adaptive learning to suit the student.

 Quizlet offers a huge range of subjects and question styles, from visual study materials to fill-in-the-blank games, and plenty more.
 But styles aside, the big appeal here is that, according to Quizlet, 90 percent of students who use it report higher grades.
 A bold claim indeed.